 - Extra information

-Latin name Ribes rubrum + nigrum Delivery type Supplied as bare-rooted shrub Guarantee 5 years guarantee Color Green, Red, Black, White Light preference full sun , partial sun Flowering period April - May Harvesting period July - August Growing height 150 cm Planting distance 100 - 150 cm
+Latin name Ribes rubrum + nigrum Delivery type Supplied as container plant Guarantee 5 years guarantee Color Green, Red, Black, White Light preference full sun , partial sun Flowering period April - May Harvesting period July - August Growing height 150 cm Planting distance 100 - 150 cm